Upsilon-like concordance invariants from sl(n) knot cohomology: Introduction

 \begin{enumerate} \item $g_*(K) \geq |\nu(K)|$ for all oriented knots $K$, where we write $g_*(K)$ for the smooth slice genus of $K$. \item $\nu(T(p,q)) = \frac{-(p-1)(q-1)}{2}$ for $T(p,q)$ the $(p,q)$-torus knot. \end{enumerate} \end{definition}

 The second example -- the $s$ invariant (or more precisely $-s/2$) -- was due to Rasmussen \cite{ras3} and had a purely combinatorial definition in terms of the Lee perturbation \cite{lee} of Khovanov cohomology.
-The reason for our normalization convention in \cref{defn:slicetorus} is that there is a slew of such invariants (see for example \cite{wu3}, \cite{lobb1}, \cite{lewarklobb}) arising from $\sl_n$ Khovanov-Rozansky cohomology, the original definition of which \cite{khr1} assigns negative quantum gradings to positive knots.
+The reason for our normalization convention in \cref{defn:slicetorus} is that there is a slew of such invariants (see for example \cite{wu3}, \cite{lobb1}, \cite{lewarklobb}) arising from $\SL_n$ Khovanov-Rozansky cohomology, which (in the original definition \cite{khr1}) is supported in negative quantum gradings for non-trivial positive knots.

 Slice-torus invariants are good, for example, for finding free summands of the knot concordance group, and sets of linearly independent slice-torus invariants are even more useful from this point of view.
 A weakness of slice-torus invariants is that they all agree on quasi-positive and homogeneous knots \cite{kawamura, lobb5, lew2}.
-For example, alternating knots are homogeneous and any slice-torus invariant $\nu$ satisfies $\nu(K) = -\frac{\sigma(K)}{2}$ for $K$ any alternating knot and $\sigma$ being the classical knot signature.
+The class of homogeneous knots includes all alternating knots.
+For an alternating knot~$K$, every slice-torus invariant $\nu$ satisfies $\nu(K) = -\frac{\sigma(K)}{2}$, where $\sigma$ is the classical knot signature.
 Therefore slice-torus invariants necessarily miss some of the information contained in the smooth concordance class of a knot.